 I’d like to take credit for my incredible posture, but you can thank sitting with my daypack on for that.

-If you’re looking to arrange transport from Georgetown ahead of time or would like to combine your visit to the Penang Tropical Spice Garden with a Penang island tour, you can now do that online.
+If you’re looking to arrange transport from George Town ahead of time or would like to combine your visit to the Penang Tropical Spice Garden with a Penang island tour, this day trip may be what you’re after.

 Monkey Tree Cafe

 After finishing up our exploration of the Tropical Spice Garden, we head over to the adjacent Monkey Tree Cafe for lunch overlooking the cove.

 Then, it’s time to hop on the RapidPenang bus back to Batu Ferringhi.